gitaumoses4/chakra-ng/apps/showcase/src/docs/components/button/button-usage.md

 ## Usage

+Use the `chakra-button` component or the `chakraButton` directive to create a button.

 ### Button Sizes

 Use the `size` property to change the size of the button.
 The default size is `md`.
 You can set the value